The Room Upstairs: Plot

 Returning home Leah sees Travis repairing the sink and tells him off.
 Travis answers back by explaining to her she mustn't believe she was the only person who is hurt and she should be more interested in Ellie's problems.
 Leah then talks to Ellie and they become friends.

 Head teacher Mrs. Sanders convinces Leah not to quit her job as a teacher and offers her a different task.
 While Travis is on a concert tour in Canada, Leah's tenant Mandy (Sarah Jessica Parker) gives birth to a baby.
 There is a big celebration in Leah's house and Travis can manage to visit during a break of the tour.

-Travis and Leah have a moment together.
+Romance develops between Travis and Leah.
 Leah tells him about her new case, a deafblind child.
 Having his shoulder to lean on she falls asleep.
 While she rests Travis inducts Leah into the tragedy of his life.
 He once had a child who died unexpectedly while he was on tour, his wife blaming him for having neglected his family.
 The next morning they awake together, obviously feeling very comfortable.

 Leah's brother Frank (James Handy) is angry with her because the house is returning a puny profit although she's now also her tenant Mandy's babysitter.
 Even so, she refuses her brother's offer to buy her out.

 Travis takes Leah to one of his concerts.
 When they return home she invites him to her room where she has prepared a meal for them.
 Finally they kiss.